 And some very dear friends.

-So C is for Chennai and below are a few vignettes of this metropolis I call home…….Singara or not.
+Below are a few vignettes of this metropolis I call home…….Singara or not.